 Patience is key

 When there’s server downtime, the best course of action is often to wait.
 These issues are usually resolved by technical teams as quickly as possible.
-Trying repeatedly during downtime can sometimes lead to more confusion or temporary debits that take longer to reverse.
+Repeated attempts during downtime can sometimes lead to more confusion or temporary debits that require more time to reverse.

 Consider other options